Terms & Conditions

 Publishable content consists of comments or other submissions of content you would like us to publish on our website.

 2. How we collect it

-Contact details and publishable content are collected when supplied by you either via the website or direct to us by other means.
+Contact details and publishable content are collected when supplied by you either via the website or directly to us by other means.
 Click trails are recorded by our servers as each request reaches the website.
-This includes but is not limited to: The type of browser you are using
+This includes but is not limited to The type of browser you are using